top of page

 Post: Blog2_Post

-12 Free Summer Programs for High School Students in 2024
+20 Free Summer Programs for High School Students

-Summer programs are a great option for high schoolers because they give you a lot of time to focus on the program itself and its workload, instead of trying to balance the program with your school-year activities.
+Summer programs are a great option for high schoolers because they give you time to focus on the program instead of trying to balance its workload with your school-year activities.
 Free summer programs are also prestigious because they are fully funded (which means they’re competitive!)
-Admissions officers are looking for students who are not only at the top of their class, but also possess an advanced set of skills, which you can demonstrate by getting into a free summer program!
+College admissions officers look for students with advanced skills, which you can demonstrate by participating in a competitive free summer program!

 Application Deadline: Varying deadlines based on cohort.
 The main summer deadlines are March 15, April 15, and May 15.